 Greetings friends and fellow alumnae/i!

-In addition, we remain devoted to increasing our presence in and the activity of our local chapters.
+A main focus this year has been to increase our presence in and the activity of our regional chapters.
 We hope to receive updated reports from our various chapters on a regular basis to help keep alums connected.
-If you are interested in learning more about becoming a chapter volunteer and what areas have active online groups, please visit www.ncf.edu/chapters and www.ncf.edu/resources-for-alums.
+However, to make that work we need alums in the various areas to help with outreach.
+If you would be willing to host a potluck or other event, make phone calls, reach out to alums via social media, or welcome new alums to your area, please let us know.
+Additional information about becoming a chapter volunteer and what areas have active online groups is located at www.ncf.edu/chapters and www.ncf.edu/resources-for-alums.
 Please contact us at email@example.com to sign up to become a chapter volunteer.
 We are especially looking for chapter assistance in Chicago, Los Angeles, San Francisco, Portland, Seattle and Austin.

 As always, if you feel there is any matter the NCAA needs to address, please feel free to contact me or any other board member.
 A listing of board directors is located at www.ncf.edu/board-of-directors.